-It's time to have an Ardbeg Day sample lineup of some of Ardbeg's award-winning expressions.
+It's time to have an Ardbeg Day sample lineup of some of Ardbeg's award-winning expressions, like An Oa, Corryvreckan, and Uigeadail, and their newest addition, Grooves.
 We're sipping on Islay time now!

 Ok, let’s set aside any more ado and get to the tasting notes! (yes, let’s!)